Comments

 Carolina Gardeners Guide, Bulletproof Flowers for the

 South, and Jim Wilson's Container Gardening.
-Jim is
+Jim was

 past president of the Garden Writers Association of America, a